lure-sh/lure/README.md

 curl https://www.arsenm.dev/lure.sh | bash
 ```

-**IMPORTANT**: This method is not recommended as it executes whatever code is stored at that URL.
+**IMPORTANT**: This method is not recommended as it executes any code that is stored at that URL.
 In order to make sure nothing malicious is going to occur, download the script and inspect it before running.

 ### Packages